medyagh/setup-minikube/README.md

-# minikube-action
-- a github action for minikube by minikube maintainers.
+## About setup-minikube
 - build/deploy/test your application against a real Kubernetes cluster in GitHub Actions.
+- maintained by minikube maintainers.

 ## Basic Usage
 ```